KevinMaikath/CRM_API_Test/README.md

 #### Authentication
 This API uses token authentication.
-To get the token of an exiting user:
+To get the token from an exiting user:
 1. Send a POST request to '\login', providing the username and the password.
 If the login is successful, it will return the corresponding token.
 2. Use this token for authentication in every other request.
 Set it as an HTTP Header called 'Authorization', and the token in the value field.
 For example, for a given token '1234', the header would be the following:
 ```